sola-st/suppression_study/README.md

 ### SLOW MODE
 #### RQ1: Prevalence of Suppressions.
 * Run RunCheckersOnLatestCommit.py.
-* Analysis to get the unified warning kinds and the number of each kind. -> Table I.
+* Analysis to get the unified warning kinds and the number of each kind. -> Table 1.

 #### RQ2: Evolution of Suppressions.
 * Run ComputeSuppressionHistories.py.
-* Specify the exp.repo_file with the value 'python_repos.txt' in the entry point of CountSuppressionsOnLatestCommit.py and run it. -> suppressions_per_repo.tex (part of Table II).
+* Specify the exp.repo_file with the value 'python_repos.txt' in the entry point of CountSuppressionsOnLatestCommit.py and run it. -> suppressions_per_repo.tex (part of Table 2).
 * Run DistributionOfSuppressionsNumOnMainCommits.py -> Figure 4.
 * Run VisualizeLifetimeForAllSuppressions.py -> Figure 5 and commits_and_histories.tex (remaining Part of Table II).
-* suppressions_per_repo.tex + commits_and_histories.tex -> Table II.
+* suppressions_per_repo.tex + commits_and_histories.tex -> Table 2.

 #### RQ3: Relation Between Suppressions and Warnings.
 * Run ComputeWarningSuppressionMapsOnLatestCommit.py
-* Run VisualizeWarningSuppressionMapsOnLatestCommit.py -> Figures 6 and 7.
+* Run VisualizeWarningSuppressionMapsOnLatestCommit.py -> Table 3, Figures 5 and 6.

 #### RQ4: Potentially unintended suppressions.
 * ComputeIntermediateChains.py
 * ComputeAccidentallySuppressedWarnings.py
-* Manual analysis. -> Table xx. **To update all the figure and table indices.**
+* Manual analysis. -> Table 5

 #### RQ5: Reasons for Using Suppressions.
 * Run InspectSuppressionRelatedCommits.py
-* Manual analysis. -> Table III
+* Manual analysis. -> Table 6

 ### FAST MODE
-All tables in results: Tables I--III, Tables I and II require manual analysis.
-All figures in results: Figures 4--7.
+All tables (exclude the ones require manual analysis) and figures in results:
-* Specify the exp.repo_file with the value 'python_repos.txt' in the entry point of CountSuppressionsOnLatestCommit.py and run it. -> suppressions_per_repo.tex (part of Table II).
+* Specify the exp.repo_file with the value 'python_repos.txt' in the entry point of CountSuppressionsOnLatestCommit.py and run it. -> suppressions_per_repo.tex (part of Table 2).
 * Run DistributionOfSuppressionsNumOnMainCommits.py -> Figure 4.
-* Run VisualizeLifetimeForAllSuppressions.py -> Figure 5 and commits_and_histories.tex (remaining Part of Table II).
+* Run VisualizeLifetimeForAllSuppressions.py -> Figure 5 and commits_and_histories.tex (remaining Part of Table 2).
-* suppressions_per_repo.tex + commits_and_histories.tex -> Table II.
+* suppressions_per_repo.tex + commits_and_histories.tex -> Table 2.
-* Run VisualizeWarningSuppressionMapsOnLatestCommit.py -> Figures 6 and 7.
+* Run VisualizeWarningSuppressionMapsOnLatestCommit.py -> Figures 5 and 6.